brijr/payload-ab/README.md

 import { useEffect } from 'react'

 export default function Page({ page }) {
-  const isVariant = Boolean(page.abVariant?.content)
-  const variantType = isVariant ? 'variant' : 'default'
+  // Check if this page has a variant const hasVariant = Boolean(page.abVariant) const variantType = hasVariant ? 'variant' : 'default'

   useEffect(() => {
     // Initialize PostHog if not already done